 It can happen without any warning.
 You might hear an extremely loud popping noise that grows quieter, followed by pressure in your head, ringing in your ears, and dizziness.
 Or you may simply wake up one morning and not be able to hear out of one ear.
 A third possibility is a feeling of fullness in your ear with gradual loss of hearing over a few days.
 Any of these scenarios is frightening and especially disconcerting when tests and exams don’t uncover an underlying cause.

 Known as sudden sensorineural hearing loss (SSHL) or sudden deafness, this type of hearing loss varies in severity and usually impacts just one ear (unilateral).
 Although low-tone SSHL is a well-known clinical diagnosis, most people experience high-tone SSHL, which has a worse prognosis.
 An estimated 1–4% of cases involve both ears (bilateral), although simultaneous occurrence is even rarer.
-About 4,000 SSHL cases are diagnosed each year in the U.S., most often impacting people in their late 40s to early 50s.
-The actual number of new cases may be much higher because the condition often goes undiagnosed.

 For the vast majority of people who suffer from sudden hearing loss in just one ear, the cause remains a puzzling medical mystery.
 The medical term for this is idiopathic SSHL, which refers to a medical condition of unknown origin.
 SSHL is considered a medical emergency, so if this happens to you or a loved one, it’s important to seek immediate medical treatment.
 If you wait longer than 72 hours to seek help, there’s often nothing that can be done to help the condition.